JohnyXu/blog/_posts/English/PTE/2020-04-22-wfd-pte-high-frequence.md

 53. Having strong motivation is vital for achieving your goal.
 54. The deadline of the marketing assignment has been extended.
 55. The deadline for the submission of this assignment is tomorrow.
+56. Accommodations on campus are limited but there are more options nearby.
+57. Leave the building immediately if the fire alarm goes off.
+58. The student magazine is looking for a new editor.
+59. Understanding visual media has never been more challenging.
+60. Career mobility is very important for many new graduates.
+61. Thousands of people turned out to be at the presidential address.
+62. All students have their own styles of learning.
+63. Education is more about just learning skills for employment.
+64. Water is heated in the flask and added to the mixture.
+65. Teaching assistance plays a vital role in the learning process.
+66. Scholarships are avaiable for both local and international students.
+67. We are more able to accommodate postgraduate students than previously possible.
+68. Our company currently employs more than ten thousands around the world.
+69. Findings show that cocoa in dark chocolate improves memory, immunity and mood.
+70. The British students need to study mathematics in secondary school.
+71. Family life is difficult for parents who have shift work.
+72. The extent of advertising for children is very much open to debate.
+73. The internet has transformed the nature of publishing.
+74. You wrote poetry and plays as well as scientific papers.
+75. The night sky has always involved mystery and wonder.
+76. Sugar is a solid carbohydrate which is always used to sweeten food.
+77. Nutrition plays a key role in athletic performance.
+78. Every living thing begans as a single cell.
+79. The urban geography degree includes the study of demography.
+80. The degree is taught by using a mixture of lectures and seminars.
+81. Our aim is to transform the classical teaching in the classroom.
+82. The use of mobile phones is not permitted in the library.
+83. New media journalism is an interesting area for study.
+84. In any written assignment, a detailed literature review is very important.
+85. Fruits containing too much sugar and calories have little or no nutrition and value.
+86. His appointment as Minister of Culture was seen as a demotion.
+87. Good nutrition is crucial to the general health and vitality.
+88. Momentum is defined as a combination of mass and velocity.
+89. Industrial experts will disscuss job opportunities in an automatic labor force.
+90. Our medical school students must attend the talk about optional courses.
+91. The same issues featured both explainations of the problem.
+92. Remember, the prestigious selection has strict eligibility criteria.
+93. Most of these features were part of the previous system.
+94. The artists tied with conservative politicians earned the roles of critics.
+95. The placement test of mathematics and statistics is offered every semester.
+96. The teacher asked the group to commence the task.
+97. Supply and demand is one of the most fundenmental concepts of the economics.
+98. The ways in which people communicate are constantly changing.
+99. You may need to purchase an academic gown for the commencement.
+100. A good research delivers practical benefits for real people.